 Ideal Pet has the answer with The Ruff-Weather Door's air pocket between 2 soft flaps, making it a great energy efficient insulator.

 The Ruff-Weather series in Small, Medium, Extra Large and Super Large are designed to give an air pocket of up to 3 inches between the 2 flaps in a dog door installation.
 And with the available wall tunnel kit, an air pocket of up to 9 inches.
 This is serious energy efficiency.

 Adjustable frame telescopes 3/4" to 1 3/4" thickness.

 Nylon for draft restrictor.

-Innovative Double Vinyl Flap design creates energy efficient air pocket
+Innovative Double Vinyl Flap design creates energy efficient air pocket for maximum insulation.

 Optional Wall Kit, sold separately.

 Small Ruff Weather Pet Door

 Door Sizes and Pet Weight: